lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ### Some more serialisation and deserialisation configuration

 Now...
 I'm actually in quite a weird position.
 I wanted to go through all the other steps to get the endpoint working.
 But, no matter what I do, I cannot seem to recreate all the errors I used to run into before getting it to work.
 I don't know what to say...
 Somewhere my exceptions are being swallowed and stopping me from seeing what is going on.
 Anyway, we must continue on.
-Thankfully I know why I added the rest of the code but I can no longer provide you with the exception that each changed fixed...
+Thankfully I know why I added the rest of the code but I can no longer provide you with the exception that each change fixed...

 Soooo, let's look at the end product of the `rpcObjectMapper` that we started working on earlier:
 ```kotlin